Wondering if your broken Apple product qualifies for a free repair, or is part of a replacement programme? You've come to the right place.

 The repair programme applies to late 2013 Mac Pros equipped with AMD FirePro D500 or D700 GPUs.
-If your Mac Pro is affected by the issue, you will have experienced any or all of the following symptoms: video problems (distorted picture or video refusing to play); your Mac shutting down or restarting spontaneously (or generally acting unreliably); freezing; failure to start up normally.
+If your Mac Pro was affected by the issue, you might have experienced any or all of the following symptoms: video problems (distorted picture or video refusing to play); your Mac shutting down or restarting spontaneously (or generally acting unreliably); freezing; failure to start up normally.

-You will also be able to get your Mac Pro fixed by an Apple Authorized Service Provider, but check you are covered by the programme before commissioning any repair work.
+You will may still be able to get your Mac Pro fixed by an Apple Authorized Service Provider.

 Accessories repairs and recalls

 Here are the product recalls Apple has announced for its accessories.

 Apple offers to replace faulty Mac and iPhone chargers

 At the end of January 2016 Apple announced it would entirely free-of-charge replace faulty wall plug adapters that were included with certain Macs and iPhones.
 Notably, this recall applies solely to the plug adapter that slots on to the main charger to enable it to attach to the likes of wall sockets.
 The main charger unit itself has no issues.

 This recall does not affect UK users unless they bought their Apple hardware in one of the following areas of the world: